central-ldn-data-sci/hands-on-SimpleCV/README.md

 # Hands on SimpleCV

-1. Clone the repo and unzip the SimpleCV file.
+1. Download the SimpleCV.zip file from https://drive.google.com/open?id=0B2x3yHhrCKNvd1R4azh6eWlmVlk.

 2. In the unzipped folder navigate to `SimpleCV\scripts\install` and follow the installation instructions for your given OS.